KumarRobotics/ublox/README.md

   - BUG FIX, The method which waited for ACKs now checks if the ACK is from the correct class and message ID.
   - Added messages for `CfgTMODE3`, `CfgHNR`, `CfgRST`, `CfgINF`, `NavATT`, `ESF` messages, `Inf` message (for all INF types), `HnrPVT`, `MgaGAL`, `NavSAT`, `MonHw`, `NavPVT7` (for firmware version 7).
   - Restructured Node class so that it now uses composition.
 The main node contains instances of classes which implement `UBloxInterface`, and calls the methods for each interface added to the node.
 The classes which implement the interface add new features that are not generic to all firmware versions or products.
 Each firmware version (6-8) has an interface, and each product category has one (SPG, HPG REF, HPG ROV, TIM, FTS, ADR/UDR).
 The product type is determined from parsing the `MonVER` message.
-  - Added implementations of `UbloxInterface` called `UbloxHpgRef` and `UbloxHpgRov` for HPG reference station and rover devices.
+  - Added implementations of `ComponentInterface` called `UbloxHpgRef` and `UbloxHpgRov` for HPG reference station and rover devices.
 The reference station tmode3 can be configured upon startup (see Options section) and the rover dgnss mode can be set.
 After survey in, once the reference station entire time mode, the nav_rate is set to the user desired value (it must be 1 Hz during survey-in) and the RTCM output messages are enabled.
 The state can be monitored through the rqt_runtime_monitor.
 These classes were tested on C94-M8P devices.
-  - Added an implementation of `UbloxInterface` called `UbloxAdrUdr` for ADR/UDR devices.
+  - Added an implementation of `ComponentInterface` called `UbloxAdrUdr` for ADR/UDR devices.
 It which subscribes to `NavATT` and ESF messages and configures useAdr.
 The diagnostics monitor specific to these devices is not implemented.
 This class has not been tested on a hardware device.
   - Added a partial implementation of `UbloxTim` for TIM devices which subscribes to `RxmRAWX` and `RxmSFRBX` messages.
 The `getRosParams()`, `configureUblox()`, and `initializeDiagnostics()` methods are unimplemented.
   - Added a skeleton class for `UbloxFts` for FTS devices which is unimplemented.
 See the `ublox_gps` `node.cpp` and `node.h` files.
   - Changed how GNSS is configured in firmware version 8.
 The documentation recommends a cold restart after reconfiguring the GNSS, and will reset the device if it receives a `CfgGNSS` message, even if the settings do not change.
 For firmware version 8, before reconfiguring, the node first checks if the current GNSS settings are the same as the desired settings.
 If so, it will not send a CfgGNSS message to the device.
 After reconfiguring, it will cold reset the device, based on the `reset_mode` configured by the user.